runealbut/raspi_temp_datalogger/README.md

 raspi_temp_datalogger
 =====================
-This is an lite temperature datalogger for the Raspberrypi, it works with the Dalla ds1820 onwire Sensors.
+This is an lite temperature datalogger for the Raspberrypi, it works with the Dalla ds1820 OnWire Sensors.

 Hardware
 --------------